weensy/aesthetic.codes/content/blog/why-naver-is-disgusting/index.md

 Kakao merges with daum and gradually regains its position as a portal.
 ~~This is also messy.
 Because it uses the strategy of tying daum on KakaoTalk.~~ Nevertheless, if Naver is distracted and continues this downturn, Naver may give Daum a first place again.
-(In fact, this first place in Korea is meaningless.
-Because everybody is going to go to Google.)
+(In fact, this first place in Korea is meaningless, because everybody is going to go to Google.)